 Moab, Utah in a Jeep: Renting Is Easy.
 The Trails May Not Be.

-If it’s rugged, backcountry driving you crave, visit Moab.
-You can rent a Jeep Wrangler for the day or the week, and explore dozens of off-road trails.
-To rent a Jeep, just reserve your pickup time at AWD Rentals.
+If it’s rugged, beautiful, desert backcountry driving you crave, visit Moab.
+There’s nothing like it in the world, especially when you caravan it during the Moab Jeep Safari.
+You can rent a Jeep Wrangler for a weekend or a week and explore dozens of off-road trails.
+To rent a Jeep, just reserve your pickup time at AWD Rentals and then we pick you up at Salt Lake City International Airport in the Jeep you rent.
 We can get you out exploring the phenomenal off-road trails that beckon the bold.
 Here’s our favorite trails in Moab, Utah for Jeeping.

-Time and Distance: 9.4 miles and takes 3-4 hours.
+Time and Distance: 12 miles and takes about 2 hours.
 Add more time if going as a group.

 Gemini Bridges Trail